sandeepvellanki/TwitterDM/README.md

       4. Followers for whom we sent out DMs (that succeeded and failed)
       5. Followers for whome we can still send the DMS
 6. Update tables with new followers and thier meta data with a click of a button.

+## First time load times:
+1. With accounts less than 75k followers: ~20-25 mins
+2. With accounts less than 150k followers: 40-45 mins
+3. With accounts less than 225k followers: 60-65 mins
+4. With accounts less then 300k followers: 80-85 mins
+and so on......

+Subsequent load/run times are very minimal (under a minute).

 # Planned Updates:
 A Saas tool as follows: